Cost of Living Comparison Between United States and Ethiopia Cost of Living Comparison Between United States and Ethiopia

 Which country is cheaper for everyday spending?

-Ethiopia is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Ethiopia: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in United States beats Ethiopia across the board, especially in major cities.
+Rent in United States is consistently higher than in Ethiopia across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,500 a realistic budget in Ethiopia or United States?
+Is $1,500 a realistic budget in Ethiopia or in United States?

-In Ethiopia, $1,500 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Ethiopia, $1,500 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Ethiopia or United States?
+Should I move to Ethiopia or to United States?

 United States vs other spots: cost of living compared